In Vitro Fertilization

 - Schedule an appropriate time for harvesting mature eggs—closely timed to coincide with ovulation

-anesthesia, spinal anesthesia, or IV sedation may be used during harvesting of the eggs.
+anesthesia, spinal anesthesia, or IV sedation may be used during harvesting of the eggs

-- No anesthesia is used during the transfer of the fertilized embryo.
+- No anesthesia is used during the transfer of the fertilized embryo

 Description of the Procedure

-The male, if fertile, refrains from ejaculating for two or three days.
+The male, if fertile, refrains from ejaculating for 2-3 days.
 He then collects semen through masturbation.
 Penile scar tissue or other conditions may block the natural release of sperm.
 If this is the case, a sperm aspiration from the testicles may be done.
 Sometimes, the man's sperm can be frozen ahead of time.
 If the male partner is unable to produce viable sperm, donor sperm may be used.
 If male sperm counts are low, the chance of successful fertilization may be improved by directly injecting the sperm into the egg.
 This is called intracytoplasmic sperm injection (ICSI).

 An ultrasound-guided technique is often used to harvest the eggs.
 The ultrasound probe has a needle attached to the end.
 The instruments are inserted into the vagina.

 The ultrasound uses sound waves to view the ovaries and the developed egg follicles in the ovaries.